abdoulahmr/abdoulahmr/README.md

 - 🌱 I’m currently learning:
 Machine learning
-- 👯 I’m looking to collaborate on: game development, ai project
+- 👯 I’m looking to collaborate on: ai project
 - 💬 Ask me about:
 anything but politics
 - 📫 How to reach me: